-Asset Allocations Percentage 1.
+Asset All ocations Percentage 1.
 Interest-bearing cash 1% 2.
 U.S. Government securities 3.
 Corporate debt instruments (other than employer securities): Preferred All other 4.
 Corporate stocks (other than employer securities): Preferred Common 5.
 Partnership/joint venture interests 6% 6.
 Real estate (other than employer real property) 7.
 Loans (other than to participants) 8.
 Participant loans 9.
 Value of interest in common/collective trusts 32% 10.
 Value of interest in pooled separate accounts 11.
-Value of interest in master trust investment accounts 12.
-Value of interest in 103-12 investment entities 25% 13.
-Value of interest in registered investment companies (e.g., mutual funds) 23% 14.
-Value of funds held in insurance co. general acc't (unallocated contracts) 15.
-Employer-related investments: Employer Securities Employer real property 16.
-Buildings and other property used in plan operation 17.
-Other 13%
+Value of interest in 103-12 investment entities 27% 12.
+Value of interest in registered investment companies (e.g., mutual funds) 23% 13.
+Value of funds held in insurance co. general acc't (unallocated contracts) 14.
+Employer-related investments: Employer Securities Employer real property 15.
+Buildings and other property used in plan operation 16.
+Other 11%

-For information about the Plan's investment in any of the following types of investments as described in the chart above - common/collective trusts, pooled separate accounts, master trust investment accounts, or 103-12 investment entities - contact Robert Hertel, Executive Director, by telephone at (203) 238-1204 or by fax at (203) 639-0815, or by mail at 162 West Street, Building 2, Suite J, Cromwell, CT 06416-4404.
+For information about the Plan's investment in any of the following types of investments as described in the chart above - common/collective trusts, pooled separate accounts, or 103-12 investment entities - contact Robert Hertel, Executive Director, by telephone at (203) 238-1204 or by fax at (203) 639-0815, or by mail at 162 West Street, Building 2, Suite J, Cromwell, CT 06416-4405.